openshift/enhancements/enhancements/cloud-integration/openstack/failure-domains.md

 ## Design Details

 ### Open Questions [optional]

+1. What is the interaction with MachineSubnet in the platform spec?

 This is where to call out areas of the design that require closure before deciding to implement the design.
 For instance,